 Tungsten – Another ‘exotic’ material.
 Super dense, very hard to work and manufacture with.
 But extremely hard and strong.
 This is the metal you use when you need to cut other metals.

 Don’t iron and copper oxidize/patina/rust?

 All metals oxidize under certain conditions, but you can easily prevent this from taking place.
 That said, the copper and iron will form a beautiful patina over time if you allow it to take place.
 The iron cube is technically low-carbon steel (~96% Iron) so if you would like to keep a patina from happening, be sure to regularly apply a very thin layer of oil to the “Fe” cube.
-As for the copper cube, a patina can be kept from forming by cleaning with vinegar, lemon juice, or alcohol.
+As for the copper cube, we passivate each copper block to prevent oxidizing.
+But a patina can be kept from forming by cleaning with vinegar, lemon juice, or alcohol.